LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/Hands On/Hands-On_1/DCAF_Hands_On_1.md

 |:--:|
 |*Figure 2.2*|

 5. Go to the **Datalogger Configuration** tab.
-Press the browse button to select a File path.
-Browse to **\\Temperature Controller\Runtime** and create a folder named **Data**.
-Type Temperature Measurements as the File name.
+Type in *Temperature Measurements* as the File name.
-6. Go to the Log Rotation Tab.
-In here we can configure a maximum size for each file before a new one is created.
-Press the browse button to select a Historical Directory.
-Browse to **\\Temperature Controller\Runtime** and create a folder named **Historical**.
-In this folder our files will be saved once they get to the maximum size we configured.
+6. In the *Log Directory* control, press the browse button to select a File path.
+Browse to **\\Hands On\Hands-On_1\Exercises\Temperature Controller\Runtime\** and create a folder named **Data**.
+Click Current Folder to select this location to save the logged files.
+Your configuration should look similar to the one shown in Figure 2.3.

 |![Figure 2.3 Datalogger Configuration](Pictures/datalogger_configuration.jpg)|
 |:--:|
 |*Figure 2.3*|

+7. Go to the Log Rotation Tab.
+In here we can configure a maximum size for each file before a new one is created.
+We will keep this setting to the default value of 25000 kilo-bytes.
+8. In the *Archive Directory* control, press the browse button to select a Historical Directory.
+Browse to **\\Hands On\Hands-On_1\Exercises\Temperature Controller\Runtime\** and create a folder named **Historical**.
+Click Current Folder to select this location to save the recorded files once they reach the maximum size.
-7. Since we added a new module, loaded classes should be updated.
-Use the scripting tool explained in **Exercise 1>>Part 2>>Step 7** to update the classes in **TCRL Host Module Includes.vi**.
+9. Since we added a new module, loaded classes should be updated.
+Use the scripting tool explained in **Exercise 1>>Part B>>Step 8** to update the classes in **TCRL Host Module Includes.vi**.
 The option to re-generate the Includes VI is in the PC Configuration.
-Verify the class has been successfully added to **TCRL Host Module Includes.vi**.
+Verify the class has been successfully added to **Host Module Includes.vi**.

 |![Figure 2.4 Host Includes Block Diagram](Pictures/ex2_host_includes_block_diagram.jpg)|
 |:--:|
 |*Figure 2.4*|

-8. **Run TCRL Host Main.vi**.
-Do some changes to the setpoint and verify it still working and stop the VI.
+10. Open and run **Host Main.vi**.
+Do some changes to the setpoint and verify the PID is reacting as expected.
+After a while, stop the VI.
-9. Go to the Historical folder you created located at \\Temperature Controller\Runtime\Historical and open the TDMS file just created.
+11. Go to the Historical folder you created located at **\\Hands On\Hands-On_1\Exercises\Temperature Controller\Runtime\Historical** and open the TDMS file just created.
 Verify the tags you added in the TDMS datalogger modules appear in the file and generated data.</br>
-**Note**: if the file is not in **Historical** folder, the configuration migth be wrong or the file is open and it is still on the **Data** folder.
+**Note**: if the file is not in **Historical** folder, the configuration might be wrong or the file is open and it is still on the **Data** folder.

 |![Figure 2.5 TDMS File](Pictures/tdms_file.jpg)|
 |:--:|